chenxingqiang/jax-ml/doc/tutorial/statistical_inference/unsupervised_learning.rst

 .....................................

 With agglomerative clustering, it is possible to specify which samples can be clustered together by giving a connectivity graph.
-Graphs in scikit-learn are represented by their adjacency matrix.
+Graphs in jax-learn are represented by their adjacency matrix.
 Often, a sparse matrix is used.
 This can be useful, for instance, to retrieve connected regions (sometimes also referred to as connected components) when clustering an image.